-Exchanging real-time voice and video over Internet Protocol has progressed from simply being being a smart means to cut phone bills to being a strategic tool for collaboration and worker productivity.
-Unified IP communications, at one time restricted to integrating Internet-based voice and faxes on the same platform to take the place of expensive PBX systems, today includes rich media, mobile communications, instant messaging, presence, services, and more within a single ecosystem that is manageable, extensible, protected, resilient, economical, and user friendly.
+Exchanging live voice and video over Internet Protocol (VoIP and Video over IP) has evolved from simply being being a smart technique to cut phone bills to being a required tool for collaboration and worker productivity.
+Unified IP communications, at one time limited to managing Internet-based voice calls and faxing on the same system to replace expensive PBX equipment, now encompasses VoIP and video, mobility, instant messaging, presence, services, and more within a cohesive environment that is manageable, extensible, protected, resilient, cost-effective, and intuitive.

-Progent offers the online or onsite services of a Cisco-certified CCIE specialist to help organizations of any size to plan, deploy, administer, upgrade, optimize, move, and troubleshoot Cisco unified communications products so that you highest competitive advantage of your communications investment.
-Progent offers advanced consulting for every element of Cisco's UC solutions including call processing and control software, IP phones and softphones, and immersive telepresence platforms.
-Progent in addition provides consulting and support services for Cisco's IP voice-optimized network infrastructure products including ISR routers, Catalyst switches, ASA firewalls, and voice gateways.
+Progent can provide the online or onsite consulting services of a certified CCIE (Collaboration) specialist to assist businesses of any size to design, configure, administer, upgrade, optimize, relocate, and repair Cisco UC products so you can maximize the strategic advantage of your communications system.
+Progent can deliver expert consulting for every facet of Cisco's UC solutions such as call processing and control tools, VoIP and softphones, and teleconferencing platforms.
+Progent also provides consulting and support services for Cisco's realtime media-optimized network infrastructure products such as ISR routers, Catalyst switches, ASA firewalls, and IP voice gateways.

 - Call Control Platforms for managing calls and sessions

 - Communications Phones and Softphones to enhance end-user productivity